aespedido/projects/Project - Telecom Customer Churn/readme.md

 Customers on a month-to-month contract were found to have significant higher rates of churn compared to those in longer-term contracts.
 Encouraging longer-term commitments through loyalty reward, discounts and exclusive benefits could help reduce churn and improve customer stability.

 **3. Review Pricing and Value Perception**
-Higher monthly charges were linked to higher churn rates, with some customers citing "price too high"as their reason for leaving.
+Higher monthly charges were linked to higher churn rates, with some customers citing "price too high" as their reason for leaving.
 This could be addressed by reviewing pricing structures, offering flexible payment options or introducing bundled plans to enhance perceived value.

 **4. Enhance Customer Service Experience**
 Poor service interactions was one of the top reasons customers cited as their reason for leaving.
 Uplifting frontline training, improving resolution times and tracking customer satisfaction metrics can help enhance service quality.